 65C-16.018: Adoption Benefits for Qualifying Employees of State Agencies

-PURPOSE AND EFFECT: Update Florida Administrative Rules with recent statutory and policy changes.
+PURPOSE AND EFFECT: To update Florida Administrative Rules relating to the adoption of children with recent statutory and policy changes.

 SPECIFIC AUTHORITY: 110.1055, 110.15201, 110.201(1), 110.2035(1), 110.403(1)(c), 110.605(1) FS.

 IF REQUESTED WITHIN 21 DAYS OF THE DATE OF THIS NOTICE, A HEARING WILL BE SCHEDULED AND ANNOUNCED IN FAW.

 Pursuant to the provisions of the Americans with Disabilities Act, any person requiring special accommodations to participate in this workshop/meeting is asked to advise the agency at least 7 days before the workshop/meeting by contacting: Kathy Waters, (850)922-5055, 1317 Winewood Boulevard, Building 6, Tallahassee, Florida 32399.
 If you are hearing or speech impaired, please contact the agency using the Florida Relay Service, 1(800)955-8771 (TDD) or 1(800)955-8770 (Voice).

 THE PERSON TO BE CONTACTED REGARDING THE PROPOSED RULE IS: Kathy Waters, 1317 Winewood Boulevard, Building 6, Tallahassee, Florida 32399, (850)922-5055

 THE FULL TEXT OF THE PROPOSED RULE IS: